-BeNext Yumeshin Group Co was renamed to Open Up Group Inc as of the 1st January 2023.
+Open Up Group Inc, was formerly known as BeNext Yumeshin Group Co, and was renamed as of the 1st January 2023.

-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) For the 15 month period ending 30 June 2022
+NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) For the year ending 30 June 2023

 19 SHARE BASED PAYMENT SCHEME

 During the year to 31st March 2021, a Share Purchase scheme was introduced.
 A newly created class of shares in Gap Personnel Holdings Limited was issued to certain Senior Managers.
 The purpose of the Share Purchase scheme is to incentivise and reward management through the award of growth shares which will participate in a proportion of the increase in the value of the business in excess of a predetermined hurdle.
 The shares will have no value if the value of the business does not grow above the hurdle and have no voting or dividend rights.